The Later Abortion Initiative intends to change the conversation around later abortion and the clients who need this service.

 - Collaborate with reproductive justice and reproductive rights organizations to identify how and where later abortion fits into their work and to raise the visibility of the issue across the reproductive health, rights, and justice movement

 - Develop an ambitious research agenda, including assessing the impact of later abortion restrictions and clinical best practices

 - Work with communications, messaging and public relations experts to build support for later abortion and fight restrictions on later abortion at the state level

 - Expand www.laterabortion.org to ensure that it is a resource to promote evidence-based information to all stakeholders working on or requiring information about later abortion

 - Provide a range of venues to share information, ensure coordination of efforts and to catalyze collaboration among organizations working on later abortion issues

-In 2015, we will consult with stakeholders in a wide range of organizations to develop a long-term strategy and effective structure for LAI to ensure that women have access to abortion care regardless of when they decide that they need to terminate their pregnancy.
+As we continue to respond to emerging issues around later abortion, we will consult with stakeholders in a wide range of organizations to ensure that people have access to regardless of when they decide that they need to terminate their pregnancy.